 |Planning Inspector's Conclusion - Harm Outweighed Benefit|

-As below, the Inspector independently reached the conclusion that the eastern Westbury Bypass should be refused planning permission as the scheme was out of date and the harm which it would have caused to our local landscape (and others) was not justified by the minimal actual need for it.
+As below, the Inspector independently reached a conclusion that the eastern Westbury Bypass should be refused planning permission as its concept was out of date and the harm which it would have caused to our much loved local landscape was not justified by a minimal actual need for it.

-This final conclusion was decided after a full Independent Public Planning Inquiry, held in Westbury from June to October 2008, where everyone had their say and all of the evidence was considered.
+This final conclusion was decided after an Independent Public Planning Inquiry, held in Westbury from June to October 2008, where everyone had a say and all of the evidence was considered.

 The Planning Inspector politely summarised the reasons for turning down WC's eastern bypass.

 Harm caused by the proposed new road would have outweighed any potential benefit.